jakobve/co-co-eaa/README.md

 ## Run the code
 **First option: Download, rename, move**

-Before starting the main _main.py_ you first have to download the BPI Challenge 2017 event log by clicking the download all button on the respective webpage listed above.
+Before starting the main _main.py_ you first have to download the BPI Challenge 2017 event log by clicking the "Download all" button on the respective webpage listed above.
 Unzip the _zip-Archive_ and rename the "BPI Challenge 2017.xes" file to "BPI2017.xes".
 Move the file to the "/data/input_logs/BPI2017.xes" directory.
 Run the code by executing _main.py_.

 **Second option: Download, rename, move 2.0"**

-Before starting the main _main.py_ you first have to download the BPI Challenge 2017 event log by clicking the download all button on the respective webpage listed above.
+Before starting the main _main.py_ you first have to download the BPI Challenge 2017 event log by clicking the "Download all" button on the respective webpage listed above.
 Unzip the _zip-Archive_.
 Move the file to the "/data/input_logs/BPI2017.xes" directory.
 Change the code in _main.py_ in **line 23** to the name of the file: "BPI Challenge 2017".
 Run the code by executing _main.py_.

 **Third option: Run the code without analyzing the log of the BPI Challenge 2017"**